The Youth Hub Christchurch

 Elevating rangatahi voices through a collaborative design process

-The design carefully fits into its local surroundings.
 The Gracefield Avenue residential neighbourhood, with a mixture of homes and apartments, provides a high amenity setting for the housing aspects of The Youth Hub.
-Fronting Salisbury Street is the main entry to The Youth Hub, with a prominent Manaaki entrance along with a smaller art gallery.
+Fronting Salisbury Street will be the main entry to The Youth Hub, with a prominent Manaaki entrance along with a smaller art gallery [part of future stages].
 The buildings are broken up in scale and the hub has substantial landscaped and planted external courtyards, especially along the internal boundaries, in keeping with the greenery of the setting.The arts and recreation spaces form the vibrant heart of the site, with events, workshops, indoor recreation, a cafe and outdoor courtyard spaces.
-Further into the site are the wrap-around services, with health services, offices and workshop rooms, connected with a central atrium space and terraces.
+Stage two, currently under construction, includes the flexible Events Space - 128 m² of multi‑purpose space for youth creativity and community activity.

 Organisations: 298 Youth Health, Christchurch Methodist Mission, Youthline, Catapult, , The Collaborative Trust, Qtopia, Community Law, City Mission, Shakti, Te Kura, People First, Nurse Maude, Voyce, Youthtown